QinYang79/Awesome-Noisy-Correspondence/README.md

 # Noisy-Correspondence Learning Summary (Updating)
 A new research **direction** of label noise learning.
-Noisy corresponde learning aims to elimate the negative impact of the mismatched pairs (e.g., false postives/negatives) instead of annotation errors in a number of tasks.
+Noisy correspondence learning aims to eliminate the negative impact of the mismatched pairs (e.g., false positives/negatives) instead of annotation errors in several tasks.

 ## Image-Text Matching/Retrieval